Are recent immigrants a "ticking time bomb" for British public finances?

 Labor force participation seems to be quite sensitive to the earnings of the main applicant.
 Adult dependents are very likely to work in migrant households where the main applicant is not a particularly high earner (e.g. health and care worker visa holders), but are less likely to work the more money the main applicant makes.
 83% of health and care worker dependents work, while only 60% of skilled worker dependents do.
 This seems reasonable; a health worker on £30,000 can’t afford a stay-at-home spouse, but a skilled worker on £56,600 might be able to.

 Weighting by the number of dependents of each type, 70% of dependents that are likely to be in the country do have PAYE earnings.
-This is about 5 percentage points lower than the labor force participation of British citizens, but it’s certainly not zero.
+This is similar to the percentage of the overall population with PAYE earnings.18

 Individual Wages